-Extraordinary career opportunities are available for students of the NYU School of Professional Studies Jonathan M. Tisch Center for Hospitality and Tourism through internships and industry partnerships, as well as through its location in New York City.
+Extraordinary career opportunities are available for students of the NYU School of Professional Studies Jonathan M. Tisch Center of Hospitality through internships and industry partnerships, as well as through its location in New York City.
 Students benefit from personalized career services that emphasize relationships with employers and alumni, corporate engagement, and internship placements with leaders in our sectors.
 These programs are designed to cultivate the next generation of professionals who will be prepared to assume global leadership roles.

 Based upon academic and professional interests, students are matched with a Tisch Center faculty advisor, who provides guidance regarding career options and the job-search process, and who helps to facilitate networking opportunities.
 Additionally, the Tisch Center provides dedicated, full-time career services staff members who support students, alumni, and employers.
 Career-planning programs, workshops, and counseling sessions are available to students and to alumni.
 An international roster of hospitality and tourism organizations participate in on-campus recruiting, information sessions, résumé collection, panel discussions, mock interviews, and classroom visits.
 The Tisch Center student societies also host a semi-annual career fair.